jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 "Strangely enough, a blow which does not even find its mark can, under certain circumstances, hurt more than one that finds its mark."

-**Note:** Frankl telling a story of how a guard noticed he took a short break to catch his breath and instead of recieving a beating, he merely toss a stone.
+**Note:** Frankl is telling a story of how a guard noticed he took a short break to catch his breath and instead of recieving a beating, he merely toss a stone.
 "That, to me, seemed the way to attract the attention of a beast, to call a domestic animal back to its job, a creature with which you have so little in common that you do not even punish it."

+---

+"The meager pleasures of camp life provided a kind of negative happiness—“freedom from suffering” as Schopenhauer put it—and even that in a relative way only."

 ## Losing the illusion of hope in the camps